-Objective: To provide guidance in an event of a COVID-19 outbreak in the workplace outbreak.
-This plan should nominate a single point of contact (SPOC) where possible, who should lead on contacting local Public Health teams.
+Objective: To provide guidance in an event of a COVID-19 outbreak in the workplace have an up to date plan in case there is a COVID-19 outbreak.
+This plan should nominate a single point of contact (SPOC) where possible who should lead on contacting local Public Health teams.
 If there is more than one case of COVID-19 associated with your workplace, you should contact your local PHE health protection team to report the suspected outbreak.
 Find your local PHE health protection team.
 If the local PHE health protection team declares an outbreak, you will be asked to record details of symptomatic staff and assist with identifying contacts.
 You should therefore ensure all employment records are up to date.
 You will be provided with information about the outbreak management process, which will help you to implement control measures, assist with communications to staff, and reinforce prevention messages.